astoeckel/libfoxenstack/README.md

 * *Multi-platform.*
   Supports x86_64, i386 and ARM32 (tested on ARMv6 upwards).
 Patches for other platforms are welcome!
 * *C++ exception support.*
-  Correctly propagates C++ exceptions across stack boundaries -- even on ARM.
+  Correctly propagates C++ exceptions across stack boundaries―even on ARM.
   C++ exception support can be deactivated for a smaller footprint; use `meson configure -Dwith_cpp_exceptions=false`.
 Note that C++ exception propagation works just fine on x86 without explicit support.
-* Support for `valgrind`.
-If desired, `libfoxenstack` can inform valgrind about the new stack memory region.
+* *Support for `valgrind`.* If desired, `libfoxenstack` can inform valgrind about the new stack memory region.
 Activate with
   `meson configure -Dwith_valgrind=true`.
-* Thoroughly tested.
-Comes with a CI script that tests the code in emulation on hundreds of combinations of compilers, CPU architecture and version, and configuration flags.
+* *Thoroughly tested.* Comes with a CI script that tests the code in emulation on hundreds of combinations of compilers, CPU architecture versions, and configuration flags.

 ## How to use